 Acceptance

-Acceptance Jokes
+Acceptance jokes

 We need to stop with all the discrimination here!
 I don’t discriminate!
 I love all races, even the bad ones, I’m a fan of all genders, even the fake ones, and am a fan of all nationalities, even the alien kinds.